educoder/restful_jsonp/README.markdown

 Note that this only works for Rails 3.
 In principle you could try to swap in the RestfulJSONP::MethodOverride middleware into a Rails 2.3+ app, but this has not been tested.

+To enable the custom JSONP Responder, add this to your `ApplicationController` (or any controller that you want to enable the responder for):

+`self.responder = RestfulJSONP::JSONPResponder`

 How it Works